-The Group considers its capital structure to consist of share capital and retained earnings, which, as at September 30, 2014, amounted to \$117,843,871.
+The Group considers its capital structure to consist of share capital and retained earnings (deficit), which, as at December 31, 2014, amounted to \$116,575,314.
 When managing capital, the Group's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 Management adjusts the capital structure, as necessary, in order to support the acquisition, exploration and development of its mineral properties.
 The Board of Directors does not establish a quantitative return on capital criteria for management but, rather, relies on the expertise of the Group's management team to sustain the future development of the business.